timmc/johnny/HACK.md

         - Charset options: Decode from non-UTF-8, encode to non-UTF-8 (do we even want to allow this?)
         - WebUrl#reEncode: Decode and then encode with various options
+- Size limits
+    - Overall URL (check common browser, server, and proxy limits)
+    - Limits on any components?
+(Either number of parts, or length of each part.)

 #### Host parsing